-Using a proven method of composite hockey stick repair we seal the pieces of two pro stock sticks (in otherwise excellent condition) back together with an internal fix that minimizes visual disturbance and performance, back it up with a 35 day guarantee on the repaired portion of the stick.
+Using a proven composite hockey stick repair method, we seal the pieces of two pro stock sticks (in otherwise excellent condition) back together with an internal fix that minimizes visual disturbance and performance.
+We back the stick with a full 30 day warranty.

-To good to be true?
+Too good to be true?
 We all thought that way at first!
-But our customers not only return but quite often refer friends and teammates, 20,000+ and counting Learn More
+But our customers not only return, but quite often refer friends and teammates, 40,000+ and counting in fact!
+Learn More

 OPTION 2 | PRO STOCK STICKS

 How often do you use your warranty?
 Its great comfort but most don't have the chance!
-Pro Stock Sticks are hard to find, but you can sometimes find them at a great rate (we sell for $79-$179).
+Pro Stock Sticks are hard to find, but you can sometimes find them at a great rate ).